 The last morning has arisen and the safari has come to its end, enjoy a big breakfast before directions are taken towards civilization, depending on road conditions about three hours journey back to the airport.
 For those who fly out late, there is a day room at the polo club.

 The horses are all-purpose trained safari horses, with a mix of local breeds and thoroughbreds.
 Close to all of them are ridden in western style, with one hand.
 This allows you to take photos and dig into your saddlebag while out on safari.
 Only some of them are ridden English style.
 If this is the case, the guide will tell you before you mount your horse.
 All horses are given lots of love, care and attention, therefore resulting in their nice characters and strong personalities.
 They all have their own heads with different temperaments, which allows us to find a perfect fit for each rider.

-All the horses come with their own tack, some in Australian stock saddles and some in Wintec and English (all-round) saddles.
+All the horses come with their own tack, English suede saddles.
 All horses go on snaffle bridles.
 Also, each rider will carry a saddlebag with essentials out on safari.

 Different routes require different riding skills.
 For beginners, the rider must be able to walk and trot with the horse under control.
 Intermediate riders must be able to post the trot for a longer distance, be comfortable at all paces and able to gallop out of trouble.
 Experienced riders must be confident and comfortable at all paces over any terrain, ability to gallop for a longer distance and if needed out of trouble.

 A fit and proficient rider is of big advantage out on safari.
 Kaskazi Horse Safaris will only accept strong intermediate riders on their safaris.
 You will be riding in an open and broken country, with steep riverbanks, thorn trees, and ditches, which have to be negotiated.
 If you are not of the required standard, please do not attempt a ride, as you will not only be endangering your life but also the lives of those accompanying you on the ride.